Not sure how the VCE scaling report affects your study scores and ATAR?

 For example, there is much more competition in Latin because it’s extremely difficult to get a high mark!

-If less Year 12 students are getting a raw study score of 30 in Specialist Math (the second best scaling subject in 2021!) than in Business Management, this means Specialist Math is the more competitive subject.
+If fewer Year 12 students are getting a raw study score of 30 in Specialist Maths (the second-best scaling subject in 2024!) than in Business Management, this means Specialist Maths is the more competitive subject.

 With this logic, getting one of the top spots for Business Management would be roughly the same as the top 10% for Specialist Math.